dinhkellie/vietetc-slackbot/README.md

 A bot integration for Vietcetera's Slack that pulls real-time data from Google Analytics Core Reporting API.

+Important Note: The Slack Bot is hosted on Heroku's Free Tier so if the bot is not responding, the heroku dyno might need to be restarted.

+On the command line:
+> heroku ps:scale worker=0
+> heroku ps:scale web=0
+This shuts down all processes

+> heroku ps:scale worker=1
+This turns the worker dyno back on

+To verify the build status:
+> heroku logs --tail

+And hopefully it says something like: app[api]: Build succeeded app[worker.1]: Starter Bot connected and running!

 ## Usage:

 @stats-bot help